pytorch/serve/examples/usecases/RAG_based_LLM_serving/README.md

 ## Retrieval Augmented Generation

 Large Language Models (LLMs) such as Llama are good at performing many complex text generation tasks.
-However, when using LLMs for a specific domain,  they do suffer from limitations such
+However, when using LLMs for a specific domain, they do suffer from limitations such as